Michael Wolff Defends His Reporting Of New Trump Tell-All

 "Under longstanding department policy, a president cannot be charged with a federal crime while he is in office.
 That is unconstitutional," Mueller said.
 "Even if the charge is kept under seal and hidden from public view, that, too, is prohibited.
 A special counsel's office is part of the Department of Justice, and by regulation, it was bound by that department policy.
 Charging the president with a crime was therefore not an option we could consider."

-In the book, Wolff does not quote directly from the document except for what he says was the title of the imagined indictment "UNITED STATES OF AMERICA – against - DONALD J. TRUMP, Defendant," instead of the "vs." that is standard language used in criminal cases.
+In the book, Wolff does not quote directly from the document except for what he says was the title of the imagined indictment "UNITED STATES OF AMERICA – against - DONALD J. TRUMP, Defendant," instead of the "v." (short for "versus") that is standard language used in criminal cases.
 In the NPR interview, Wolff says he pulled that wording directly from the document but wouldn't say whether it was given to him in paper or electronic form to protect his sources.

-"I'm not going to speculate on the motive motives of my source or sources here just to say that the source is a very, very good one," Wolff told Inskeep.
+"I'm not going to speculate on the motives of my source or sources here, just to say that the source is a very, very good one," Wolff told Inskeep.

 It was one of many times during the interview when Inskeep pressed Wolff on his sourcing and Wolff defended his methods without getting into much detail about how he is able to capture the thoughts and utterances of close Trump advisers and even the president himself.

-"Everything in this book is something that that that I that I concluded is is accurate and true," Wolff explained.
-"And that was that's a process of 'Do I trust my source?'
+"Everything in this book is something that I concluded is accurate and true," Wolff explained.
+"And that's a process of 'Do I trust my source?'
 Number one.
-And remember this is not I'm not beginning at ground zero here.
-I've done I've written one book that has been I think largely confirmed by all subsequent accounts.
-So I'm pretty familiar with if not extremely familiar with everybody I'm talking to here.
-And and then I you know like to hear it a couple of times and in in the situation of people I trust of hearing things more than once and then then it gets into the book."
+And remember, I'm not beginning at ground zero here.
+I've written one book that has been, I think, largely confirmed by all subsequent accounts.
+So I'm pretty familiar with, if not extremely familiar with, everybody I'm talking to here.
+And then I like to hear it a couple of times and in the situation of people I trust of hearing things more than once and then it gets into the book."

 The claim about Mueller's investigation is but one of many eyebrow-raising moments in "Siege."
 In the growing and prosperous cottage industry of insider accounts of the Trump White House, Wolff has found greater success than most, in part with his colorful descriptions of Trump and those around him.